 one-time, hand-applied flatwire insignia show age puckering and slight patina commensurate with the overall condition of the hat.

 Personal Collection Item -SS-VT Enlisted Man's / NCO's Side Cap

-machine ebroidery of these insignia.
-The name label identifies this cap to a "Herm.
-Hasselwander, 13kp SS-Deutschland."
+machine ebroidery of this insignia.
+The cap is a size 55

 Personal Collection Item -Waffen-SS Mountain Officer's M-43 Cap "Bergmutze"